infosec-ucalgary/magpieCTF-2025/pwn/overflow2/readme.md

 The exploit isn't quite obvious, what happens is there are two malloc chunks allocated, one to edit the contents of a user, the other stores a format string for `printf`.

+>Note:
+>If these two chunks aren't allocated in the order of buffer -> format string, then the ret2win exploit is impossible! (but not ret2libc.)

+Intended solve for ret2win:

+1. Realize that the malloc chunks are (memory-wise) allocated side-by-side and are vulnerable to buffer overflows.
-The idea here is that in the `edit_user` function, the hacker overflows the `g_edit_buffer` malloc chunk into the `g_format` chunk to include more format characters than intended, leaking the flag off of the stack.
+2. Overflow the `g_format` buffer to include more format characters than intendended and leak the flag off of the stack.

+Intended solve for ret2libc:

+1. Perform the same steps as in ret2win.
+2. Remember that you can use `%n` to write memory.
+3. Use `printf` to write a ropchain on the stack and then ret2libc.

 ## Handouts